JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 - instructor_id is a user uid

-`addCourse(course_description, course_id, instructor_ids, section, term, project_ids: optional, student_ids: optional, status: optional)` - Given data points, create a course entry in the database.
+`addCourse(course_description, course_id, instructor_ids, section, term, student_ids: optional, status: optional)` - Given data points, create a course entry in the database.
 Returns True if successful.

 Note:
 - status - 0 is active, 1 is archived (0 is default)